MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

 Before you begin, make sure that the following prerequisites are met:

 * Your Android project is set up in Android Studio.
-* You are targeting devices running Android Version 5.0 (API level 21) or later.
+* You're targeting devices running Android Version 5.0 (API level 21) or later.

 ## 2. Create your app in the App Center Portal to obtain the App Secret